Hina Tachibana

-Hina Tachibana (立花 日菜, Tachibana Hina) is a Japanese voice actress who is affiliated with Arts Vision.
-She is known for her roles as Nagi Hisakawa in The Idolmaster Cinderella Girls, Maina Ichii in If My Favorite Pop Idol Made It to the Budokan, I Would Die, and Rie Maruyama in Cue!.
+Hina Tachibana (立花 日菜, Tachibana Hina) is a Japanese voice actress and singer.
+She is known for her roles as Nagi Hisakawa in The Idolmaster Cinderella Girls, Maina Ichii in If My Favorite Pop Idol Made It to the Budokan, I Would Die, Rie Maruyama in Cue!, and Shiori Katase in My Tiny Senpai.

 Career

 Tachibana began her voice acting career after graduating from the Japan Narration Actor Institute.
 Her first role was as a background character in the anime series Zombie Land Saga in 2018.
 Her first named role was as the character Nagi Hisakawa in the mobile game The Idolmaster Cinderella Girls: Starlight Stage.
 Her first major anime followed in 2019 when she voiced Maina Ichii in If My Favorite Pop Idol Made It to the Budokan, I Would Die.
 Later that year she was cast as Rie Maruyama in the mobile game Cue!.

 In 2021, Tachibana played Satono Diamond in the mobile game and anime series Uma Musume Pretty Derby.
 In 2022 she reprised the role of Rie Maruyama for the anime series adaptation of Cue!.

+Tachibana made her debut as an individual singer in 2024 under Pony Canyon with the song "I'm Game!", which is the ending theme song of Gods' Games We Play.